sandstreamdev/std/README.md

 #### valid

-Checks if the given date is a valid date.
+Checks if the given date is valid.

 ##### Type signature